sumn2u/learn-javascript/en/template-literals/polyfills-and-transpilers.md

 **Polyfills**

 There are times when new functionality isn't available in outdated browser engines.
 In this case, the code that uses the new functionality won’t work.
-To fill the gaps, we add the missing functionality which is called a “`polyfill`”.
+To fill the gaps, we add the missing functionality which is called a `polyfill`.
 For example, the `filter()` method was introduced in ES5 and is not supported in some of the old browsers.
 This method accepts a function and returns an array containing only the values of the original array for which the function returns `true`

 ```javascript
 const arr = [1, 2, 3, 4, 5, 6];